Definition:

 Research

-Provides a task design framework incorporating comprehension as a learning objective, with implications for how teachers should design comprehension-monitoring activities as integral parts of communicative tasks rather than add-on checks of surface understanding.
+Summary: Task design framework incorporating comprehension as a learning objective; implications for designing comprehension-monitoring activities as integral to communicative tasks.